Feathers ($FEATHERS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Feathers Historical Price

-According to the latest data gathered on Feathers live price page, the current price of Feathers is 0USD.
+According to the latest data gathered on Feathers live price page, the current price of Feathers is 0.000009USD.
 The circulating supply of Feathers($FEATHERS) is

 In the past 24 hours, Feathers has shown a price movement of